opencast/opencast/docs/guides/admin/docs/installation/rpm-rhel-sl-centos.md

 Install Opencast
 ------------------

-For this guide, `opencast3-*` is used as placeholder for the package name.
-It will install the latest version of the Opencast 3.x branch.
-If you want to install another version, please change the name accordingly.
+For this guide, `opencast<version>-*` is used as placeholder for the package name.
+It will install the latest version of Opencast `<version>` branch.
+If you want to install another version, please change the name accordingly, for example, to install Opencast 7 you have to use `opencast7-*` as a placeholder.

 ### Basic Installation

 For a basic installation (All-In-One) just run:

-    yum install opencast3-allinone
+    yum install opencast<version>-allinone

+Where `<version>` is the mayor version number for Opencast installation.

 This will install the default distribution of Opencast and all its dependencies, including the 3rd-Party-Tools.